 Finally, diverticular sacs can bleed.
-Bleeding may be minor in the form of a small amount of red blood mixed in with the stool during an attack of diverticulitis.
-Bleeding may also be severe, with the passage of dark clots of blood that may or may not happen during an attack of diverticulitis.
-The treatment of diverticular bleeding differs significantly from other forms of diverticular disease, and will not be discussed in other sections.
-In brief, most cases of bleeding will stop with supportive care in the hospital or with minimally invasive techniques such as angiography or colonoscopy.
-Angiography is a technique where a wire is advanced through the blood vessels to inject substances under x-ray guidance to stop the bleeding.
-For bleeding that is not controlled or ongoing, surgery to remove part or the entire colon may be necessary.
+Bleeding may be minor in the form of a small amount of red blood that is mixed in with the stool during an attack of diverticulitis, or the bleeding may be severe, involving the passage of dark clots of blood that may or may not happen during an attack of diverticulitis.
+The treatment of diverticular bleeding differs significantly from other forms of diverticular disease, Briefly, most cases of bleeding will stop with supportive care in the hospital or with minimally invasive techniques such as angiography or colonoscopy.
+Angiography is a technique where a wire is advanced through the blood vessels in order to identify the source of bleeding, and angiography may also permit the injection of substances under radiologic guidance in order to stop the bleeding.
+If bleeding remains uncontrolled or ongoing, surgery to remove part or the entire colon may be necessary.

 WHO IS AT RISK FOR DIVERTICULAR DISEASE?

 A risk factor is something that increases a person’s chance of getting a disease or problem.
 There are many risk factors for diverticular disease including: